-17.1 During the year, the Bank has entered in to two wakala arrangements with Bank of Maldives ("BML") from which the Bank received two placements amounting to MVR 100 million and MVR 50 million.
+- 18.1 The Bank has received an additional Qardh (loan facility) amounting to US\$ 5 Mn during the year 2021 from Bank of Maldives.
+The Qardh facility is to be repaid without any facility charges on or before 6 (six) months from the effective date of the Agreement.
+The agreements expired on 14th November 2021 and it was renewed for another 3 months till 14th February 2022.
+Further the existing Qardh facility of US\$ 1 Mn is also extended till 20th February 2022. - 18.2 During the year 2020, the Bank has entered in to two wakala arrangements with Bank of Maldives ("BML") from which the Bank received two placements amounting to MVR 100 Mn and MVR 50 Mn.
 The Bank has been appointed as agent of the BML for investing their funds and the Bank is authorized to enter into Shariah compliant transactions on behalf of the BML.
 The above facilities carry expected Muwakkil Profit of 5.5% and 3% per annum respectively.

-Wakala facility of MVR 100 million is to be returned after one year from the acceptance of the offer which was on 15th March 2020.
-The expiry date of Wakala facility of MVR 50 million shall be the date falling after two weeks from the acceptance date of such facility and shall be extended only upon confirmation from the BML and a subsequent acceptance from the Bank.
-Both parties have extended the facility continuously till year end and the last extension made on 30th December 2020 till 13th January 2021.
+Wakala facility of MVR 100 Mn is to be returned after one year from the acceptance of the offer which was on 15th March 2020.
+The expiry date of Wakala facility of MVR 50 Mn shall be the date falling after two weeks from the acceptance date of such facility and shall be extended only upon confirmation from the BML and a subsequent acceptance from the Bank.
 Further, the Bank deducts Wakeel fees of 0.5% per annum from the profit of the transaction and any profit achieved in excess of the Profit specified for that investment transaction will be retained by the Bank as an incentive after the deduction of the Wakeel Fee.
+However, the Company has settled these Wakala facilities of MVR 100 Mn on 15th May 2021 and MVR 50 Mn on 16th June 2021.